jonlin1000/discr_math/README.md

 5. Basic proof techniques.
 The Well Ordering Principle, and proof by induction ("weak" and "strong" variants)
 6. Basic number theory.
 Applications of basic proof techniques.
 Divisibility, modular arithmetic.
 7. Counting and Probability. permutations and combinations.
 Probability, expectation, variance.
+8. Basic Linear Algebra.
+Matrix Multiplication and applications.
-8. Appendix: Sequences and Sums
+9. Appendix: Sequences and Sums

 With additions once these sections have been loosely implemented.